Introduction to DEA Land Cover e11781ed99044b569447f412750251d9

 Bare gradation describes the percentage of bare cover in naturally bare areas.
 It is categorised as follows:

-• 0: No data or not a natural bare surface
+• Not applicable (such as no data or not a natural bare surface)

 [18]: